fschulze/check-tls-certs/README.rst

       errors.

     Options:
       -f, --file FILE              File to read domains from.
 One per line.
+      -v, --verbose / -q, --quiet  Toggle printing of infos for domains with no errors or warnings.
       --help                       Show this message and exit.

 When domains are read from a file, lines starting with a ``#`` are ignored.